Unboxed-Software/solana-course/content/solana-nft.md

 }
 ```

-Next, lets verify our upload by running the `verify_upload` command.
+Next, let's verify our upload by running the `verify_upload` command.

 This verifies that each entry in the `devnet-example.json` file has been successfully uploaded and matches the URI stored on-chain.